awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-instances-java.rst

 .. code-block:: java

-    // Create a variable that will track whether there are any requests // still in the open state. boolean anyOpen; {// Initialize variables.} {ArrayList<String> instanceIds = new ArrayList<String>();} do { // Create the describeRequest with all of the request ids to // monitor (e.g. that we started).
-DescribeSpotInstanceRequestsRequest describeRequest = new DescribeSpotInstanceRequestsRequest(); describeRequest.setSpotInstanceRequestIds(spotInstanceRequestIds); // Initialize the anyOpen variable to false, which assumes there // are no requests open unless we find one that is still open. anyOpen = false; try { // Retrieve all of the requests we want to monitor.
-DescribeSpotInstanceRequestsResult describeResult = ec2.describeSpotInstanceRequests(describeRequest); List<SpotInstanceRequest> describeResponses = describeResult.getSpotInstanceRequests(); // Look through each request and determine if they are all // in the active state. for (SpotInstanceRequest describeResponse : describeResponses) { // If the state is open, it hasn't changed since we // attempted to request it.
-There is the potential for // it to transition almost immediately to closed or // cancelled so we compare against open instead of active. if (describeResponse.getState().equals("open")) { anyOpen = true; break; } {// Add the instance id to the list we will} {// eventually terminate.} {instanceIds.add(describeResponse.getInstanceId());}
+    // Create a variable that will track whether there are any requests
+    // still in the open state.
+    boolean anyOpen;
+    // Initialize variables.
+    ArrayList<String> instanceIds = new ArrayList<String>();

+    do {
+       // Create the describeRequest with all of the request ids to
+       // monitor (e.g. that we started).
+       DescribeSpotInstanceRequestsRequest describeRequest = new DescribeSpotInstanceRequestsRequest();
+       describeRequest.setSpotInstanceRequestIds(spotInstanceRequestIds);

+       // Initialize the anyOpen variable to false, which assumes there
+       // are no requests open unless we find one that is still open. anyOpen = false;

+       try {
+             // Retrieve all of the requests we want to monitor.
+             DescribeSpotInstanceRequestsResult describeResult =
+                ec2.describeSpotInstanceRequests(describeRequest);

+             List<SpotInstanceRequest> describeResponses =
+                describeResult.getSpotInstanceRequests();

+             // Look through each request and determine if they are all
+             // in the active state.
+             for (SpotInstanceRequest describeResponse : describeResponses) {
+               // If the state is open, it hasn't changed since we
+               // attempted to request it.
+There is the potential for
+               // it to transition almost immediately to closed or
+               // cancelled so we compare against open instead of active. if (describeResponse.getState().equals("open")) {
+                  anyOpen = true; break;
+               }
+               // Add the instance id to the list we will
+               // eventually terminate.
+               instanceIds.add(describeResponse.getInstanceId());
              }
        } catch (AmazonServiceException e) {
           // If we have an exception, ensure we don't break out
           // of the loop.
 This prevents the scenario where there
           // was blip on the wire.
           anyOpen = true;
        }

         try {
             // Sleep for 60 seconds.